baotonghe/DaoxyDict/README.md

 # DaoxyDict
-A dictionary program which is written by  Qt, and can run on windows, linux and mac os x
+A dictionary program which is written by  Qt, can run on windows, linux and mac os x